12 Mar, 06:27··

 RTBF

 Senegal has passed a new law increasing prison sentences for homosexual acts.
-The law also makes promoting or funding homosexuality illegal.
-This has caused international concern about human rights.
+The law also makes promoting same-sex relationships illegal.
+This action has caused international concern about human rights.

-On March 31, 2026, President Bassirou Diomaye Faye signed a law increasing the prison sentence for same-sex relationships to ten years.
-The legislation also prohibits the promotion and funding of homosexuality.
-Critics worry this law will harm LGBTQ+ people in Senegal.
-The National Assembly voted in March 2026 to approve the changes to the penal code.
-Human rights organizations have expressed concern about the impact of this law on freedom and safety.
+On March 31, 2026, President Bassirou Diomaye Faye signed a law increasing prison sentences for homosexual acts to up to ten years.
+The legislation also prohibits the promotion and funding of such relationships.
+Critics warn that this could harm civil society and HIV prevention efforts.
+The National Assembly approved the law after a vote in March 2026.
+Concerns have been raised by human rights organizations and the wider LGBTQ+ community.

 Summarized from the sources above.
 Read the originals for the full story.